tymyrddin/red-recon/source/docs/dns/active-enum.md

 ## dig

+dig is a command line tool for querying DNS servers.
+Use `dig` to perform DNS profiling of the target organisation.

+To determine the IP address of a system:

+    dig www.target.com +short

+To determine the DNS servers:

+    dig target.com NS +short

+To determine the email servers for the organisation:

+    dig target.com MX +short

-dig is a command line tool for querying DNS servers. `dig` provides a lot of query options and even allows specifying a different DNS server to use.
+dig` provides a lot of query options and even allows specifying a different DNS server to use.
 For example, we can use Cloudflare's DNS server with: `dig @1.1.1.1 tryhackme.com`.

     # dig axfr <domain> @<ns-domain>